console2002/polymarketanalyst/README.md

 ## FAQ
 **Why does the GUI say “Waiting for updates”?**
 Make sure the logger is running with `--ui-stream` and that the GUI is pointing to the same WebSocket URL (default `ws://127.0.0.1:8765`).
+Note that this is a WebSocket endpoint, not an HTTP URL.

 **Why is the data marked stale?**
 If the stream pauses or Polymarket stops sending updates, the logger flags the row as stale once it exceeds the staleness threshold.
 This is informational and does not stop logging.